This article covers the Things To Do Prior To Mortgage Application Process

 Home Buyers should start shopping for a loan officer and lender.
 Borrowers should contact a mortgage lender, or several, to see what they qualify for.
 Just because a mortgage lender gives the maximum amount borrowers qualify for does not mean that is their budget.

-- Mortgage loan originator will give borrowers a maximum housing budget and it is up to the home buyer whether they feel comfortable
+- The mortgage loan originator will give borrowers a maximum housing budget and it is up to the home buyer whether they feel comfortable

 - Remember that housing expense is not just mortgage payment

-Home Buyers need to consider reserves in the event if furnace, air conditioning unit, or appliances break down where is the replacement money going to come from.
+Home Buyers need to consider reserves in the event if a furnace, air conditioning unit or appliances break down where is the replacement money going to come from.

 Things To Avoid And Things To Do Prior To Mortgage Application Process

-There are certain Things To Do Prior To Mortgage Application Process:
+There are certain Things To Do Prior To the Mortgage Application Process:

 - First, do everything possible to maximize credit scores and have a strong credit profile

 - For example, those who have had prior bad credit and only have one credit card try to get two more secured credit cards to get more credit tradelines and maximize credit scores

 - Do not max out credit limit